Menu

 The nutritional value of salad greens depends on the variety.
 Those with red or darker green leaves are generally higher in nutrients and vitamins.

 Rich in Vitamin A. Vitamin A plays an important role in eye health, cell division, immunity, growth, and reproduction.
-The daily recommended intake of Vitamin A is 2,330 to 3,000 IU (700 to 900 micrograms).
+The daily recommended intake of Vitamin A is 2,330 to 3,000 IU (700 to 900 mcg RAE).

-A 100-gram serving of romaine, butterhead, or red and green leaf lettuce contains more than 100 micrograms of Vitamin K.
+A 100-gram serving of romaine, butterhead, or red and green leaf lettuce has 436 mcg RAE vitamin A which is about half (48%-62%) of the vitamin A needed every day.

 Escarole is listed as one of the top 100 richest food sources of polyphenols (another name for phytonutrients).
 Other salad greens on the list include curly endive, green leaf, and red leaf lettuce.